juju/docs/src/en/developer-actions.md

       type: string
 ```

-will be transformed to an Action with JSON-Schema:
+will be transformed to this:

 ```json
 {